Combodo/iTop/readme.txt

 Jonathan Lucas, Stephan Rosenke and David Gümbel from ITOMIG GmbH, for the German translation.
 Christian Lempereur and Olivier Fouquet for their feedbacks.
 Everaldo Coelho and the Oxygen Team for their wonderful icons.
-The JQuery team and the all the jQuery plugins authors for developing such a powerful library.
+The JQuery team and all the jQuery plugins authors for developing such a powerful library.
 Phil Eddies for the numerous feedbacks provided, and the first implementation of CKEdit Marco Tulio and Bruno Cassaro for the Portuguese (Brazilian) translation Vladimir Shilov and Shamil Khamit for the Russian translation